 - Remaining in a residence shared with the alleged victim

 Fight Back Against Assault Family Violence Charges

-At Guy L. Womack & Associates, P.C., the Houston lawyers are here to help you challenge accusations of domestic violence made against you.
+At Guy L. Womack & Associates, P.C., the Houston domestic violence lawyers are here to help you challenge accusations of assault family violence made against you.
 They will use their knowledge, skills, and resources to build a strong defense and seek a favorable result in your case.
 If you've been served with a protective order petition, the firm can also develop a compelling argument to present at your hearing.